csurfer/Murga/Readme.txt

 	Musical Organiser or in short Murga is a php script which sorts out the mp3 files as originals and copies depending upon their Id3v1 tags.
-	Mp3 files nowadays are freely available for listening to and downloading from several different sources.
-The major problem that arises when a group (friends/family) share such media is that a person may end up with multiple copies of the same mp3 file, but nested inside in a different folder hierarchy.
-This just increases the used space on the disk and requires a lot of effort if one decides to visit each folder and sort it out himself/herself manually.
-	Murga is a script which relieves us from this trouble of manual labour and provides us with the originals and copies of the mp3 files sorted out in two different folders maintaining their directory structure.

 How to use ?